-After doing a fantastic short course in feature writing* when I was pregnant with my first child, I pitched a story to an Australian parenting publication.
+After doing a short course in freelance writing when I was pregnant with my first child, I pitched a story to an Australian parenting publication.
 My pitch was accepted, I wrote the story and was paid well.
 I think I earned $440 for a 600 word online article – how times have changed!
 Before then, it had never occurred to me that I could get paid to write about parenting.

 There’s the old saying recommending to write about what you know.
 And for many people I know their foray into freelance writing happened around the same time as becoming a parent.

 But so many of the articles I’ve seen about getting paid to write about parenting feature publications with low pay.

 Now I know that’s a huge debate in itself – who am I to say what is low or not – but for me, anything under 25c/word is low.

 I try to aim for an average of 80c/word (not for parenting publications, but across all).

 Finding parenting publications that pay decently isn’t as hard as you may think.

 This is how you can get paid to write about parenting with 5 publications to pitch.

 One word of advice before you pitch – writing about parenting can be a crowded niche.
 If you have particular expertise within the parenting genre, make sure you mention that when you pitch.